WJ714/Bridginggap-flux/README.md

 👋 Welcome to the Bridging the Gap: Flux Data Meets Land Surface Models - FLUX tutorials!

 # Things to do before workshop
-- creat an account for downloading FLUXNET data: https://amfcdn.lbl.gov/create
+- Create an account to download FLUXNET data: https://amfcdn.lbl.gov/create
-- download FLUXNET data for their study sites;
+- Download FLUXNET data for your study sites
-- download the github repo one week before the workshop;
+- Download the GitHub repository at least one week before the workshop
-- Basic plotting package on your compute: list of R package (basic); list python (pandas ....
-Mo)
+- Install basic plotting packages on your computer (R users should have dplyr, tidyverse, ggplot2, ncdf4, data.table, and ggpubr.
+Python users should have pandas, numpy, netCDF4, matplotlib, seaborn, scipy)
-- Test binder (optional)
+- Test Binder (optional)

 ### 📚 Three tutorials are included here:
 1. 📦 REddyProc workflow (day 1: 75 mins)